 • Wired connection recommended for stability.

-Note: These hardware and software requirements ensure up-to-date functionality in the Canvas learning environment and beyond.
-However, slower devices or internet connections may result in reduced performance and may limit your ability to use some interactive course features effectively.
+Note: These requirements ensure full functionality in the Canvas learning environment.
+Slower devices or internet connections may reduce performance or limit interactive features.

 • Windows 10 or macOS 10.15 (or later).